JaSt17/raaven_Pipeline/README.md

 #### Required Files

-##### Illumina Short-Read FASTQ Files
+##### Illumina Read FASTQ Files

-- Sequencing of paired-end reads to identify and match barcodes with their corresponding fragments from the Plasmid Library.
+- DNA Sequencing of paired-end reads to identify and match barcodes with their corresponding fragments from the Plasmid Library.
-- Sequencing of barcode reads from the Plasmid Library after DNAse treatment to determine which variants successfully formed capsids.
+- RNA Sequencing of barcode reads from the Plasmid Library after DNAse treatment to determine which variants successfully formed capsids.
-- Sequencing of barcode reads from tissue samples to analyze the presence of AAV variants across different cell and tissue types.
+- RNA Sequencing of barcode reads from tissue samples to analyze the presence of AAV variants across different cell and tissue types.

 ##### Additional Files

 1. **Reference Sequences**:
-   - If the library was based on known protein sequences, include a reference sequence file: `reference_seq.fasta`.
+   - If the library was rationally designed which means based on known protein sequences, include a reference sequence file: `reference_seq.fasta`.

 2. **Codon Usage File**:
-   - `wSet.csv`: Contains human-optimized codon usage percentages for *Homo sapiens*.
+   - `wSet.csv`: This file contains codon usage frequencies optimized for *Homo sapiens*.
+   It is essential because different organisms prefer different codons to encode the same amino acid.
+To ensure that the reference protein sequences are optimized for human expression, the pipeline uses this file to replace the original codons with the ones most commonly used in humans.

 3. **Load List**:
    - `loadlist.csv`: : A reference file that links tissue/sample FASTQ filenames to their respective tissue groups.
 This mapping is essential in Step 4 of the pipeline to ensure barcodes are extracted from the correct samples.

 ##### Example-Directory

+Below is an overview of how the files described above are organized and named in the provided example directory.
+These files serve as a template for how your own input data should be structured.

 - **Paired-end reads**:
   - `Example/fastq_files/R1.fastq.gz`